 Achieving the ambitious climate goals requires a shift to more environmentally friendly modes of transport, such as rail and inland waterways.
 In her keynote speech Maria Koidu from European Commission’s Directorate-General for Mobility and Transport highlighted the ambitious goals of European Green Deal as well as the European Commission’s Sustainable and Smart Mobility Strategy which aims to increase the capacity of non-road modes.
 She emphasized the modal shift and a bigger uptake of multimodal and intermodal transport which, in addition to cutting emissions, will also decrease congestion and accidents – problems that cannot be solved only with cleaner vehicles.
 Besides rail and inland waterway transport, capacity of short-sea shipping must be utilized to reach the targets.
 Increasing multimodality requires more focus on terminals and transhipment points, and in order to achieve bigger modal shift and reach the set targets for 2030 and 2050, temporary support measures are also needed.

 The EMMA project was able to prove the feasibility of inland waterway transport in the Baltic Sea Region, whereas its Extension project focused on the market deployment by implementing practical inland waterway transport solutions.
-A fairway simulation testing the extension of IWW area contributed to planning of new inland waterway zones in Sweden, and in Finland, smart fairway pilot supported digitalization and safety of navigation in Saimaa.
-The Polish pilot increased safety of navigation by supporting IWT digitalization along the Oder River in Szczecin.
+A fairway simulation testing the extension of IWW area contributed to planning of new inland waterway zones in Sweden.
+The smart fairway pilot supported digitalization and safety of navigation in Saimaa.
+The Polish pilot increased safety of navigation by supporting IWT digitalization along the Oder River in Szczecin by bridge clearance application.
 As a part of the EMMA Extension project, the commercial container transport took place in the Vistula River for the first time in history.
-The first commercial barge pilots in the Neman River between Klaipėda and Kaunas included container transports as well as the transportation of the most powerful autotransformer in the Baltic States.
+The commercial barge pilots in the Neman River between Klaipėda and Kaunas included container transports as well as the transportation of the most powerful autotransformer in the Baltic States.
 Thanks to the successful pilots that gained positive attention, the EMMA Extension encouraged new investments for improving inland waterways, which in turn helps to increase inland waterway transportations.

 “In these Interreg Baltic Sea Region Programme projects we promoted the benefits of inland waterway transport, short-sea shipping and combined transport and tested new solutions which are now ready for the market”, summarized Stefan Breitenbach from Port of Hamburg Marketing, the Lead Partner of both projects.